 |4.||And the Lord said to him, "Go through the midst of the city, through the midst of Jerusalem, and set a mark upon the foreheads of the men that sigh and that cry for all the abominations that are done in the midst of it."|

-This is taken to mean that those who sigh (out of grief for other men's sins and sorrows) and cry (openly bewail the abominations of wicked Jerusalem), should be identified by a mark.
-In short - God's faithful followers should have their foreheads marked for salvation.
+This is taken to mean that those who sigh (out of grief for other men's sins and sorrows) and cry (openly bewail the abominations of the wicked in Jerusalem), should be identified by a mark.
+In short: God's faithful followers should have their foreheads marked for salvation.
 The mark made was that of a Tau cross.
 (Little did the writers know that centuries later, a cross would have a further dedication as a mark of salvation.)
 The assumption that the mark was Tau is from the Bible's earlier Latin Vulgate version:

 |4.||et dixit Dominus ad eum transi per mediam civitatem in medio Hierusalem et signa thau super frontes virorum gementium et dolentium super cunctis abominationibus quae fiunt in medio eius|

 The ancient Greek has the same:

-St. Francis adopted St. Anthony's Cross after meeting monks working at a leper house in Assisi and the hospital of St. Blase in Rome (now the church of 'San Francisco a Ripa') where Francis stayed.
+St. Francis adopted St. Anthony's Cross after meeting monks working at a leper house in Assisi and at the hospital of St. Blase in Rome (now the church of San Francisco a Ripa) where Francis stayed.